mikklemberg/My-personal-notes/_posts/2024-05-26-purpouse-built-product.md

 By staying connected to your users and putting their needs first, you can develop software that not only solves problems, but also brings joy and helps people.

-Purpose-built software is a testament to thoughtful design and [a deep commitment to usability](https://blog.mikklemberg.ee/design-beautiful-business.html).
+Purpose-built product is a testament to thoughtful design and [a deep commitment to usability](https://blog.mikklemberg.ee/design-beautiful-business.html).